a-n-rose/Build-CNN-or-LSTM-or-CNNLSTM-with-speech-features/README.md

 ## Extract Speech Features and Train Deep Neural Networks

+Inspiration for this workshop stemmed from this <a href="https://www.researchgate.net/publication/327350843_Dysarthric_Speech_Recognition_Using_Convolutional_LSTM_Neural_Network">paper</a>.
+I suggest downloading it as a reference.

 In this workshop, our goal is to experiment with speech feature extraction and the training of deep neural networks in Python.
 For my blog post on the features explored in this repo, click <a href="https://a-n-rose.github.io/2019/02/06/python-train-cnn-lstm-speech-features.html">here</a>.

 Applying deep learning to the sound/ speech signal has many uses.
 We all know that it helps us to speak to Siri and Alexa, but it can also be used for security purposes, as in <a href="https://www.isca-speech.org/archive/interspeech_2015/papers/i15_2097.pdf">speaker verification</a>, <a href="https://people.xiph.org/~jm/demo/rnnoise/">noise reduction</a> when digitizing sound/ speech, and also in <a href="https://www.dw.com/en/voice-analysis-an-objective-diagnostic-tool-based-on-flawed-algorithms/a-17187057">healthcare contexts</a>, for example, identifying if a person has <a href="https://reader.elsevier.com/reader/sd/pii/S0952197618302045?token=B98CE82B0BE713AAA0653D37DF51401344710FD653E675D0900D0CE77C54070FD8AFBFBE1FB174169031EF17FCA7232C">Parkinson's</a>, <a href="https://ac.els-cdn.com/S2352872915000160/1-s2.0-S2352872915000160-main.pdf?_tid=d04d9cc3-f992-4820-af98-f083c847c322&acdnat=1549408007_fe358db560e7df5618e8d68875824413">Alzheimer's</a>,<a href="https://www.theverge.com/2014/7/17/5912491/diagnosing-sound-scientists-voice-recordings-Parkinsons-ADHD-Alzheimers">ADHD</a>, or various <a href="https://www.isca-speech.org/archive/Interspeech_2018/pdfs/1351.pdf">speech disorders</a>.
 I could go on.